replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/05-validating-the-install/assignment.md

 Now that we've installed the application the way your customer will, let's turn back to your perspective on what's going on in their environment.
-We're going to log back into the Vendor Portal in orderr to check the status of Omozan's instance.
+We're going to log back into the Vendor Portal in order to check the status of Omozan's instance.

 Logging Into the Vendor Portal
 ==============================